-\Professional Practice Grade Breakdown: Your professional practice grade will be computed based upon your attendance (35%) plus participation in the course (35%) plus participation in professional organizational activity (30%) (such as ASCE, AISC events).
-The professional organizational activity grade of 30% will go towards joining and attending a minimum of 3 professional organizational events and submission of one mini report describing the meeting contents.
+\Professional Practice Grade Breakdown: Your professional practice grade of 10% or 10 points is composed of three components.
+They are attendance (3.5 points) plus participation in the course (3.5 points) plus participation in professional organizational activity (3 points), such as ASCE, AISC events.
+The professional organizational activity is comprised of attending a minimum of 3 professional organizational events and submission of one mini report describing the meeting contents.
 I will provide a document template and an example of what needs to be submitted.
-For attendance during class meetings, towards the end of the meeting students will be called by names, and marked absent if not in attendance.
+Attendance will be tracked by roll call at the end of class meetings time.